rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Equipment.md

 # Equipment

-A lv1 character starts with 80gp
+A lv1 character starts with 100gp (around 3 month's worth of a normal working person's living wage, representing them selling most of their posetions and using their saved up money to go on an adventure).
 ## Simple Weapons

 | Melee Weapons  | Damage | Crit |           Properties            | Preço |